 Why are new crypto projects so risky?
-In a lot of cases, new crypto projects are trying to solve really big fundamental technology problems.
-The promises sound grand and the potential enormous.
-But please note that you are investing in a research phase of an early technology - which is much riskier than someone investing in a new iOS app.
+In a lot of cases new crypto projects are trying to solve really big fundamental technology problems.
+The promises sound grand and potential enormous.
+But you have to understand that you are investing in a research phase of an early technology - which is much earlier and riskier than someone investing in a new iOS app.

-Think like an angel investor: Because of these risks, think about investing in fresh crypto projects like a sophisticated angel investor would invest into early-stage startups.
+Think like an angel investor: Because of these risks, think about investing into fresh crypto projects like a sophisticated angel investor would invest into early stage startups.
 The common advice in the angel investment community is to allocate enough funds to make at least 20-30 different investments.

 And, as mentioned before, the risks are most often even greater in the crypto world.
-Be careful.
+That’s why you should probably be even more careful.
 You can do that by either tilting the portfolio more in favour of the established “safer” crypto projects (like Bitcoin and Ethereum) or greater diversification of small crypto bets.

 I want to present a bit more general advice when it comes to the difference between investing and day trading.
-You can win in both - but you should understand them and the differences between them very well.
+You can win in both - but you have to understand them well and they are almost completely different to each other.